List of European Court of Human Rights judgments: Vavřička and Others v. the Czech Republic

 In the case of Vavřička and Others v. the Czech Republic, decided in April 2021, the court ruled that the nation of the Czech Republic did not violate the European Convention on Human Rights by imposing a vaccination mandate on children in that country.
 The legal challenge was initially filed by Czech citizen Pavel Vavřička, who had received a fine for refusing to vaccinate his children for tetanus, hepatitis B, and polio.
 The court found that the public health interest in achieving herd immunity from contagious diseases outweighed the individual right to privacy, and that the Czech law contained sufficient provisions for the exemption of those with medical or religious reasons for not receiving vaccination, neither of which were demonstrated by the objecting parent.
 The case was the first in which the ECtHR had ruled on the question of compulsory vaccination.

+Ferrazzini v Italy

+In the Ferrazzini proceedings, the European Court addressed the evolving tension between the protections afforded by Convention rights protections and the powers of states to raise revenue by taxation.
+The judgment is notable because it decided that tax matters remain part of the State’s public‑law prerogatives and that, therefore, tax disputes do not fall under Article 6(1) of the Convention as to civil rights and obligations.